LeakyAbstractions/blog/quotes/_posts/2011-02-07-understanding-the-specifications.md

   author: V.A.
 Vyssotsky
 ---

-Programmers won't tell you that they don't understand the specification; they will happily invent their way through the gaps and obscurities.
+Programmers won’t tell you that they don’t understand the specification; they will happily invent their way through the gaps and obscurities.